-The first example shows that 10-digit dialed numbers that start with 613 to have destination domain of "avayalab.com" uses route policy to Avaya SBCE as defined in Section Error!
+The first example shows that 10-digit dialed numbers that has a destination domain of "avayalab.com" uses route policy to Avaya SBCE as defined in Section Error!
 Reference source not found..

-The second example shows that inbound 10-digit numbers that start with 303 to have domain "avayalab.com" uses route policy to CS1000 as defined in Section Error!
-Reference source not found...8.
-These are the DID numbers assigned to the enterprise by Centurylink.
+The second example shows that inbound 10-digit numbers that start with 613 to domain "avayalab.com" uses route policy to CS1000 as defined in Section Error!
+Reference source not found..8.
+These are the DID numbers assigned to the enterprise by Bell.